About

 Our FREE two–day Festival covers 17 blocks in the Mission District, with five main stages, 50 local performing artists, and 400 vendors.
 The festival includes international food, dancing, sampling sites and entertainment for families, couples and friends of all ethnic, social and economic backgrounds.

-While the festival is free to the public, donations are highly encourated.
+While the festival is free to the public, donations are highly encouraged.

 The Carnaval San Francisco Cultural Arts and Health Education Program was inaugurated as a pilot program at Flynn School in the Mission District in 2002.
 Flynn’s demographics included 68% Latinos (many being English Language Learners) and 16% African Americans.